If you're looking for the best fried chicken in New Orleans, look no further than Willie Mae's Scotch House.

 When I asked the waitress how that custom came to be, she suggested the red beans and rice were leftovers from the weekend's cooking.

-When the plates arrived, I was WOW'd by the sheer size of the fried chicken breast before me.
+When the plates arrived, I was WOW'd by the sheer size of the fried chicken breast.
 It was humongous!

-I began stripping away meat with my bare hands gobbling it up as fast as I could.
+I began stripping away meat with my bare hands, gobbling it up as fast as possible.

-As I continued to work my way through the white breast meat, I understood why Willie Mae's fried chicken was named the best in America.
-You will too.
+As I continued to work my way through the white breast meat, I understood why Willie Mae's is known to offer the best fried chicken in New Orleans and was named the best in America.

 The two wings were significantly smaller, so I didn't spend much time on them.
 The red kidney beans and rice were fine, as were the fries and corn muffins.

-Willie Mae's atmosphere is notable for its mix of locals and tourists, all with a common love for tender, juicy fried chicken.
+Willie Mae's atmosphere is notable for its mix of locals and tourists, all with a shared love for tender, juicy fried chicken.

 A portrait of the matriarch, Ms. Willie Mae Seaton hangs in the front dining room; she passed away in 2015 at 99.

-Her great-granddaughter, Kerry Seaton, now runs the restaurant along with her husband.
+Her great-granddaughter, Kerry Seaton, now runs the restaurant with her husband.

 They're also responsible for opening a second location, Willie Mae's Grocery and Deli (7457 St. Charles Ave).

-For more info on this award-winning restaurant, including the status of dine-in service, check out williemaesnola.com.
+For more info on this award-winning restaurant serving Louisiana cuisine, check out williemaesnola.com.